 Well, Turner Classic Movies has leased the Universal library – whether all of it or only some titles, I don’t know.
 That’s why the early Mae West movie This Is the Night (1932) was shown a couple of weeks ago, and that’s why we now have Lucky Jordan (1942), the film that helped turn Alan Ladd into a star.

-I've never seen this Frank Tuttle-directed crime drama, but Ladd was excellent in This Gun for Hire and was quite effective in The Glass Key as well, both 1942 releases co-starring Veronica Lake.
-Ladd's Lucky Jordan leading lady, however, is Helen Walker, a minor player whose career was seriously damaged following a deadly car crash in 1946.
+I’ve never seen this Frank Tuttle-directed crime drama, but Ladd was excellent in This Gun for Hire and was quite effective in The Glass Key as well, both 1942 releases co-starring Veronica Lake.
+Ladd’s Lucky Jordan leading lady, however, is Helen Walker, a minor player whose career was seriously damaged following a deadly car crash in 1946.
 (Walker suffered serious injuries, and one of the hitchhiking soldiers she had picked up near Palm Springs died.
-She was accused of driving under influence and was brought to trial; she was eventually acquitted.
-Walker would die of cancer in 1968.)
+She was accused of driving under influence and was brought to trial; she was eventually acquitted.)

 Starring Gregory Peck, Susan Hayward, and Ava Gardner, The Snows of Kilimanjaro was a major box office hit when it came out in 1951.
 But is it Ernest Hemingway?
 Hemingway or not, it surely did no harm to the careers of its three stars or director Henry King.